roxwize/imood-plusplus/README.md

 also his alt-website where he puts code stuff is [here](https://thekifake.github.io) he might like put documentation for the extension soon maybe idk

-## licence
+## license

-this is licenced under the cc0 liecnce which maeans you can do whateve you want with it lulz
+this is licensed under the cc0 liecnce which maeans you can do whateve you want with it lulz

 ## instructions for adding to your browser

-when the time comes for me to get $5 and put this thing on the chrome web store and the firefox addon place thing you can just go there and be joyful but not right now
+at this moment its manual but eventually it will be ported to the chrome web store and firefox add-ons marketplace

 ### chromium